inteNs3/signatureGenerator/README.md

 #signatureGenerator
 simple signature generator, written in php, based on gd library.

-feel free to edit, add changes and everything you want
+feel free to edit, add changes and anything you want

 [see it live](https://projekty.skript.pl/generator-sygnatur/)